Degra02/apcm/exercises/antechamber/outsourced.typ

 = Description

-In the era of cloud computing and big data, the need for secure and efficient methods to search over cloud-hosted confidential data has become increasingly critical.
-The scenario involves a client-server model, where the client is a smart device (e.g., a smartphone or IoT device) with limited computational and storage resources, and the server is a cloud service provider.
+In this scenario, a client with limited computational resources (such as a smartphone or IoT device) wishes to outsource sensitive documents to a cloud server.
-The client has sensitive data and wants to outsource it to the server.
-The client needs to perform search operations over this data without revealing the content of the queries or the data itself.
-In particular, the client must be able to:
+The client must later search over these outsourced documents without revealing the content of either the data or the search queries.

-- Add new documents to the database on the server;
-- Search for keywords within the database and retrieve the relevant documents;
-- Maintain privacy by ensuring that the server cannot infer information about the client's data or queries, even when updates (additions or deletions) are performed.

-The server, while providing storage and computational resources, is considered semi-trusted.
-This means that the server is honest but curious, it will follow the protocol correctly but may attempt to learn as much as possible about the client's data and queries.
-For instance, the server should not link new updates to previous search queries or infer information about deleted documents.
+The server is honest-but-curious: it follows protocol but attempts to infer as much information as possible.
+The system must support secure document uploads, updates, deletions, and keyword searches while preventing the server from learning search patterns, access patterns, or update patterns.

+Strong privacy guarantees (including forward and backward privacy) and efficient handling of encrypted data are required despite the client’s limited capabilities.

 = Requirements